Close

 Refusing a Breath or Blood Test

 When a driver is suspected of DWI, or driving while intoxicated, an officer is given the statutory "option" of asking that you submit to a test of your breath (most common type test) or blood.
+In Texas, refusing to take a breath or blood test is allowed, but it may come with consequences.

-Because of the implied consent law, however, you can be arrested for refusing a breath or blood test, even if you were completely sober.
+Texas allows DWI suspects to refuse to submit to testing.
+However, because of the implied consent law, however, you can be arrested for refusing a breath or blood test, even if you were completely sober.
 A refusal may lead to a license suspension for 180 days if this is your first DWI arrest.

-If you do submit to testing and do fail, you may face a license suspension and the test result will be used as part of the prosecution's evidence against you.
+In most cases the officer will have asked you to first perform field sobriety tests.
+While these evaluations are common, they are not mandatory.
+That being said, if you do submit to testing and do fail, you may face a license suspension and the test result will be used as part of the prosecution's evidence against you.
 Without the breath or blood test, it's more difficult for a prosecutor to convict you of DWI.

 Talk to an experienced drunk driving defense lawyer